Operation Sabotage

 Operation Sabotage is a text adventure game by Ray Sato for the TRS-80 and published by SoftSide Magazine in 1982.
-It was ported by Rich Bouchard to the Atari 8-bit family and translated for Apple II by Ron Shaker and later the IBM Personal Computer by Fred Condo & Kerry Shetline.
+It was ported by Rich Bouchard to the Atari 8-bit computers and translated for Apple II by Ron Shaker and later the IBM PC by Fred Condo & Kerry Shetline.
 The game was republished in The Best of SoftSide (1983), which also included the program on an accompanying 5¼-inch floppy disk.